Human, All Too Human: Translations

 The work was first translated into English in 1908 by Alexander Harvey, a Belgian-born American journalist, and was published in Chicago by Charles.
 H. Kerr, a small but notable publishing house of socially progressive literature.
-Following this, a 1909 translation by writer Helen Zimmern was published as part of a complete edition of Nietzsche's books in English, but was never translated by Walter Kaufmann when he translated most of Nietzsche's works into English in the 1950s and 1960s.
+Following this, a 1909 translation by writer Helen Zimmern was published as part of a complete edition of Nietzsche's books in English.

+The book was not translated in full by Walter Kaufmann when he translated most of Nietzsche's works into English in the 1950s and 1960s.
+However, Kaufmann included excerpts from it in his edition of The Portable Nietzsche (New York: The Viking Press, 1954).

-Finally, in the 1980s, the first part was translated by Marion Faber and completely translated by R.J.
-Hollingdale the same decade.
-Faber was critical of Zimmern's "antiquated Victorian style" which made Nietzsche "sound in her translation like a fusty contemporary of Matthew Arnold".
+During the 1980s, the first part of the book was translated by Marion Faber and the whole work was translated by R.J.
+Hollingdale.
+Faber was critical of Zimmern's "antiquated Victorian style" which, in her opinion, makes Nietzsche read "like a fusty contemporary of Matthew Arnold".
 Faber further noted bowdlerizations and errors in Zimmern's work.
-For example, in Aphorism 61 where Schaf ('sheep') is translated by Zimmern as fool, where the reference is to Sophocles' play Ajax in which the hero charges a herd of sheep.
+For example, in Aphorism 61, Schaf ("sheep") is translated by Zimmern as fool, where the reference is to Sophocles' play Ajax in which the hero charges a herd of sheep.